 How is traffic managed during road construction?

 During road construction, detours are set up only when deemed necessary and road construction contracts require the contractor to supply proper flag persons to control traffic.
-Travellers should observe all speed limits.
+Travelers should observe all speed limits.
 Under new legislation speeders in a construction zone receive double the fines.

 How are construction or maintenance requests prioritized?